Last Updated on August 29, 2022 by Jason Harris

 In addition, in Emotional Intimacy: A Comprehensive Guide to Connecting With the Power of Your Emotions, Robert Augustus Masters, PhD goes over many different visualization and descriptive exercises using colors, bodily sensations, etc. also associated with our emotions.
 I found these extremely helpful.

-As a neurologist, these types of exercises are fascinating to me.
+As a physician, these types of exercises are fascinating to me.
 By linking/focusing/connecting the emotions to these other visualization and sensory aspects as well, associations/connections are created between the deeper limbic centers of the brain and many other areas of the neocortex besides the verbal/language centers of the neocortex, increasing the ability to consciously connect with and participate in our emotional world even further.

 An Emotional Disconnection Phenomenon